 The 79 conifer dominated units with RMZ or geological retention retained an average of 2.91 GWT per clearcut acre.
 The seven conifer dominated units without RMZ or geological retention retained at least two GWT per clearcut acre with an average of 2.47 per clearcut acre.
 The three hardwood dominated units with RMZ or geological retention retained an average of 2.0 GWT per clearcut acre (Table 6).
 The average number of scorecard trees retained was 0.71 per clearcut acre, and all 22 HRAs were retained post-harvest.
 The average number of snags and large woody debris pieces retained post-harvest was 0.70 and 1.64 per acre, respectively (Table 7).
 A total of 719.67 acres were retained within riparian and geological retention areas, which were a mix of selection and no harvest.
-Harvest within these riparian areas represent the single entry allowed under the Aquatic Habitat Conservation Plan permit term.
+Harvest within these riparian areas represent the single entry allowed under the Aquatic Habitat Conservation Plan and MSHA permit terms.

-Sixty-two of the 69 completed units within the MSMA and Moore Tract used ground-based harvesting methods on 1177.9 acres and retained at least one slash pile structure per ten acres (Appendix II).
-An average of 9.52 structures per ten acres were retained.
+Sixty-two of the 69 completed units in the MSMA and Moore tract used ground-based harvesting methods on 1177.9 acres; and therefore, required creation and retention of at least one slash pile structure for every ten acres.
+All units requiring slash pile structures retained at least the minimum required number of slash pile structures with an average of 9.52 structures per 10 acres (Appendix II).
 Additional slash pile retention acres are included in the appendix when the data was available, but slash pile retention is not typically reported for units lacking ground-based clearcut acres.
 Therefore, the slash pile acres reported in the appendix underestimate the structures retained.